-I used an assortment of Vermont apples but you could use any variety that you find in your local grocery store or farmer’s market—try Honeycrisp or Macintosh.
-I added a pomegranate because I had one but don’t think you really need to use it.
+I used an assortment of Vermont apples but you could use any variety that you can find in online groceries---try Honeycrisp or Macintosh.
+I added a pomegranate because I had one but don't think you really need to use it.

 Instant Pot Maple Apple Cider

 - 2-3 pounds of apples halved (you can leave seeds in and peels on)

 - 4 cinnamon sticks

 - Add the apple, pomegranate, orange, cinnamon sticks and maple syrup to your Instant Pot insert.
 Add water to immerse the apples and such.